ABVrnd/Status-Hackathon/README.md

 # Status-Hackathon
-## BeerBot Keep tabs of who owes you beer!
+## BeerBot is a simple game designed to keep tabs who owes you beer.
+While a game it has real world uses.

-Repo for the status hackathon